 - Failure to report illnesses, injuries, or complaints residents make against other staff

 - Falls: Residents can fall while recovering from surgery or because of their advanced age, resulting in broken bones, head injuries, and other problems

 - Emotional, psychological, or verbal abuse towards the residents

 A Florence nursing facility abuse lawyer can answer any questions you may have about long-term facility abuse and neglect settlement lawsuits.

 Kentucky’s Long-Term Facility Statute

 Residents of nursing homes have rights that the federal government and state laws protect to ensure they receive proper care.
 Kentucky Revised Statute § 216.532 forbids any long-term facility care center from being run or operated by a person with a history of abuse of the elderly.
 It also requires that a person proven to have neglected or abused someone under their care registers on the nurse aide abuse registry.
-We can help you navigate this registry and use the state statutes to prosecute a case against a negligent facility owner.
+A skilled Florence lawyer can help you navigate this registry and use the state statutes to prosecute a case against a negligent nursing facility owner.
 A civil action means that the defendant might also be added to this registry, potentially protecting future patients.